MikoAL/Lucid/Progress_Report.md

 I'm not even joking, I think I have spent a year just barely understanding wtf this field is about.

 For today's progress, I have been trying to familirize myself with textual, for both a dashboard/ui for this project, also for any future python projects.

+# 2024/03/02
+I actually figured out how to use Textual!
+It took me an entire Saturday, but I figured it out.